brosier01/Unicycle-processor/README.md

 # Unicycle-processor

-This  repository contains source code of a unicycle processor in VHDL.
+This repository contains the source code of a single-cycle processor in VHDL.